blaze/blaze/docs/source/typeinference.rst

 Holding type variables as first order terms in the signatures encodes the fact that a term can be used in many concrete contexts with different concrete types.
-The end result of successful type reconstruction and unification is determine the least general type satisfying the constraints on the expression.
+The end result of successful type reconstruction and unification is to determine the least general type satisfying the constraints on the expression.

+Type inference is performed on the fly, to allow early error detection.

 Signatures
 ----------